bxparks/rpn83p/docs/FUTURE.md

       input string using the LEFT and RIGHT arrow keys
     - the DEL key would probably continue to delete to the left
     - any other input would probably insert at the cursor position
+- auto-insert an implied `1` when `EE` is pressed in certain conditions
+    - if the `E` is pressed on the HP-42S, a `1` or `1.` or `-1` or `-1.` is
+      auto inserted into the input buffer under certain conditions
+    - this feature inserts extra characters into the input buffer instead of changing the behavior of the input *parser*
+    - therefore, this so is more difficult to implement in RPN83P versus the HP-42S, because the RPN83P has far more data types (e.g. complex numbers, Record types) so the input buffer code needs to understand the format of those data types to do the right thing
+    - not sure if the amount of time and effort of this feature is worth the saving of a single keystroke
 - `GCD` and `LCM` functions are slow
     - Could be made significantly faster using integer operations, instead of floating point operations.